-Plus, curcumin has been shown to combat cellular damage and significantly increase the lifespan of fruit flies, roundworms, and mice.
+Plus, animal studies demonstrate that curcumin combats cellular damage and significantly increases life span.
 This compound has been shown to postpone age-related disease and alleviate age-related symptoms as well (

 Curcumin is the main active compound in turmeric.
 It may slow aging by activating certain proteins and protecting against cellular damage.

+EGCG may work by restoring mitochondrial function in cells and acting on pathways involved in aging.
 It also induces autophagy, the process by which your body removes damaged cellular material (

-Some research suggests that supplementing with collagen may reduce signs of aging, including wrinkles and dry skin.
+Some research suggests that supplementing with collagen may reduce signs of aging, including wrinkles and dry skin (